 Table 69.
-Bit Descriptions for DIG EN (Continued)
+Bit Descriptions for DIG\EN (Continued)

-Bits Bit Name Settings Description Reset Access FIFO_EN 0 FIFO Enable.
+Bits Bit Name Settings Description Reset Access 3 FIFO_EN 0 FIFO Enable.
 FIFO Disable (Default).
 When this bit is disabled, the FIFO is not in an operable mode, and all FIFO and memory clocks are off.
-0x0 R/W 1 FIFO Enable.
+FIFO Enable.
 When this bit is set, the FIFO can operate in normal mode.
-The FIFO clock is active and incurs power consumption.
-RESERVED Reserved.
-0x0 R/W 1 INT01_EVENT INTO and INT1 Event Contribution.
-When the INT01_EVENT bit is set, all interrupt sticky bits are set when its associated live bit triggers an event status from 0 → 1.
+The FIFO 0x0 R/W clock is active and incurs power consumption.
+2 RESERVED Reserved.
+0x0 R/W 1 INT01_EVENT INT0 and INT1 Event Contribution.
+When the INT01_EVENT bit is set, all interrupt sticky bits are set when its associated live bit triggers an event status from $0 \rightarrow 1$ .
 Otherwise, the interrupt stick bit is always set whenever the live bit is high.
 (This bit affects UV_FLAG_STICKY bit, OVER_RANGE_STICKY, and PARITY_ERR_STICKY bit in STATUS0, STATUS1, and STATUS2 registers.)
 0x0 R/W 0 Live status is used to contribute to the interrupt status.
-1 Event status is used to contribute to the interrupt status. ) PARITY_EN 0 Parity Enable.
+1 Event status is used to contribute to the interrupt status.
+0 PARITY_EN 0 Parity Enable.
 When the parity enable register bit is set high, the SEU detection feature is enabled on all controllable and writable register bits (by iterating through all register addresses to calculate the 1-bit sum of all of the register bit positions).
 If there is a mismatch between the old (stored and valid) parity bit and the current (calculated and valid) parity bit, an SEU parity error generates.
 (Either the sticky event bit or live event bit is selected via the INT01_EVENT bit.
 Default is live event.)
 An interrupt trigger sets a read only (STATUS0) register bit and/or external pins (INT0 or INT1, if an interrupt contribution is enabled).
 A read only live (PARITY_ERR bit) register bit and a read only parity value (PARITY register bit) are available for observation.
 A internal 100 Hz clock is used to generate a periodic SEU detection event.
-Each of these events triggers a parity calculation if PARITY_EN is set high (that is, it stores both the current and old parity bit and their valid bit for comparison.
-If there is any mismatch between the valid current parity and the valid old parity, a parity error generates.)
-When a new register write command occurs, any ongoing parity calculation is aborted, and both the old (stored for comparison) parity and the current parity are invalidated.
-Their parity bits are set to 0x0.
-Once the 100 Hz SEU detection event occurs, the current parity value and valid bit are stored in the old parity.
-Then, the current parity value is set to 0x0 before the iterative calculation through all of the register addresses to generate the new current parity value occurs and sets the current valid and the old parity valid bits are set high.
+Each of these events triggers a parity calculation if PARITY_EN is set high (that is, it stores both the current and old parity bit and their valid bit for comparison.)
+If there is any mismatch between the valid current parity and the valid old parity, a parity calculation is aborted, and both the old (stored for comparison) parity and the current parity are invalidated.
+Their parity value and valid bit are stored in the old parity.
+Then, the current parity value is set to 0x0 before the iterative calculation through all of the register addresses to generate the new current parity value occurs and sets the current valid at its completion.
+The SEU detection is conclusive only if both the current parity valid and the old parity valid bits are set high.
 Disable Parity Check (Default).
 0x0 R/W 1 Enable Parity Check.
-I Enable Failty Oneck.